luannguyenkhoa/LNSideMenu/README.md

 self.sideMenuManager?.toggleSideMenuView()
 ```

 .
-It has a feature for navigation bar translucent.
-In order to using this feature, just add code as below:
+Making navigation bar translucent by adding these code as following:
 ```swift
 self.navigationBarTranslucentStyle()
 sideMenuManager?.sideMenuController()?.sideMenu?.isNavbarHiddenOrTransparent = true
 ```

 .
-Check example project for more explaination
+Digging `Example` for more explaination

 ## Using your own menu

-Initialize side menu using function
+Initialize sidemenu as below in NavigationController subclass:
+In order for customizing the menu size in width, we can use one of 3 types of size that consists of full, half and twothird.
 ```swift
 func initialCustomMenu(pos position: Position) {
     let menu = UIStoryboard(name: "Main", bundle: nil).instantiateViewController(withIdentifier: "LeftMenuTableViewController") as!
 LeftMenuTableViewController